PREVIEW-JPMorgan investors to scrutinize First Republic takeover

 Commentary around deposit growth, strategic opportunities, loan loss provisions, and expenses are some of the other themes that will be keenly watched.

-Dimon has clarified that it is unlikely that they will acquire another struggling lender.
+Dimon has said that the bank is unlikelyto acquire another struggling lender.

 ANALYSIS-Bank buyers expect sweeteners as US government sets new bar